 But did you know that constantly striving to gain traffic can actually lead to a problem?

-It’s a problem that can undermine much of the hard work spent building your blog.
+It’s a problem that can undermine much of the hard work spent building and monetizing your blog.

 Want to know what it is?

 By focusing on ways to gain traffic, you may be completely ignoring certain factors that cause you to lose it.

 Because sending traffic to a blog that makes readers bounce is like pumping water down a leaky pipe.

 In that situation, what’s the smarter move – pumping more water, or fixing the leak?

 And these days, one source of traffic is more likely to bounce than any other: